apakhbari/CheatSheets/Touchdesigner/README.md

 - When you have toggled ` viewer active ` :
   - If you press ` H ` you go back to its initial position
   - If you press ` W ` you see its wireframe version
+- To open OP Create Dialog: Press ' TAB '
+- color your component using ' C '
+- Pressing ' D ' enters you to display mode
+- Pressing ' A ' make something active, for DATs and SOPs

 ## Operators
 - COMP: components - can hold other compenets